-Building on these past air quality efforts, the Valley Air District, the California Air Resources Board (CARB) and Valley stakeholders have worked to prepare a new PM2.5 plan that outlines the actions necessary for further improving the Valley's air quality and meeting the newest federal air quality standards for fine particles.
-The new plan, unanimously approved by CARB today, was developed through an extensive public engagement process by the Valley Air District and was supported by dozens of public meetings and workshops involving residents, businesses, public agencies, and others that invested time to participate and provide valuable input.
+The San Joaquin Valley Air Pollution Control District, working with state air officials and Central Valley stakeholders, have crafted a new plan aimed at making the region's air quality healthier for residents.

+The new plan, unanimously approved by the California Air Resources Board, was developed through an extensive public engagement process by the Valley Air District and was supported by dozens of public meetings and workshops involving residents, businesses, public agencies and others that invested time to participate and provide valuable input.